LQR471814/Quizizz-Hack/README.md

 ### Step 3: Download the Quizizz Answers parser
 ##### You should have python installed to run the answers parser, or you can just use the EXE version
-##### You can download an EXE version of the parser at <https://github.com/LQR471814/Quizizz-Hack/releases>
+##### You can download an EXE version of the parser [here](https://github.com/LQR471814/Quizizz-Hack/releases/latest)

-#### By now technically if you already have the answers in the form of that file you downloaded.
-Although, that file to someone who isn't technically inclined is pretty much jibberish and to someone who is technically inclined may be a bit annoying to read (There are a lot of unnecessary nested dictionaries).
-So I modified a parser from an existing Quizizz bot <https://github.com/reteps/quizizz-bot> The bot does not currently work at the time of writing but I got some of the parser code from it.
+#### By now technically if you have the answers in the form of that file you downloaded you could read the answers.
+Although, that file to someone who isn't technically inclined is pretty much jibberish, and to someone who is technically inclined may be a bit annoying to read (There are a lot of unnecessary nested dictionaries).
+#### So I modified a parser from an existing [Quizizz bot](https://github.com/reteps/quizizz-bot).
+The bot does not currently work at the time of writing but I got some of the parser code from it.

 #### Once you have the parser downloaded:
  - put the `parser.py` and the file you downloaded earlier in the same folder.